microsoft/vscode-docs/docs/getstarted/settings.md

 You can also open the Settings editor from the **Command Palette** (`kb(workbench.action.showCommands)`) with **Preferences: Open Settings** or use the keyboard shortcut (`kb(workbench.action.openSettings)`).

-In the example below, the color theme and the icon theme have been changed.
+In the example below, the color theme and the file icon theme have been changed.

 ![Example Settings](images/settings/settings.png)